qwertie/ecsharp/lllpg/lllpg-part-1.md

 LLLPG is not a dedicated tool the way ANTLR is.
 Instead, LLLPG is designed to be embedded inside another programming language.
 While you may use LLLPG similarly to other parser generators, it's really just a "macro" inside a programming language I'm making called Enhanced C# — one of a hundred macros that you might be using, and perhaps in the future you'll write a macro or two yourself.

-As of 2016, Enhanced C# is incomplete; only two components of it are ready (the parser, and the macro runner which is called [LeMP (Lexical Macro Processor)](/lemp)).
-However, hopefully you'll find it fairly user-friendly and fun.
+As of 2016, Enhanced C# is incomplete; only two components of it are ready (the parser, and the macro runner which is called [LeMP](/lemp)).
+Hopefully though, you'll find it fairly user-friendly and fun.

 Other design elements of LLLPG include: